 With these individual virtual meetings, you can find out how your colleague feels, what challenges he has and where you can support him.

 Even if your calendar is already pretty full with all sorts of meetings – you should always make time for one-on-one meetings with your team members.

 For those, write down a thing that the colleague has done particularly well and explain what impact this action had on the company.
 Ask yourself the following questions to find out which example you can use:

 - How did this person support me recently?
 What did she help me with?

-- How did this person’s attitude, work, or action have a positive impact on the entire remote team?
+- Did this employee show a positive attitude or have a positive impact on the whole team?

 - Has this person exceeded expectations?

 2. Make a public recognition in front of the entire remote team members!

 Let’s be honest with each other.
 Our workdays are jam-packed with team meetings.
 As a manager, make sure that during some of those, there is extra room for appreciation here.

 A great employee appreciation idea is to use 5 minutes in those team meetings to inform about achievements, give honest feedback or highlight a positive behavior of a specific team member.